-You will be redirected to a login page if your are not yet logged into any Google account, which is very unlikely.
-Login and you will be prompted with an “Allow offline mail” message.
+You will be redirected to a login page if you are not yet logged into any Google account, which is very unlikely.
+Log in and you will be prompted with an “Allow offline mail” message.
 Select the “Don’t allow offline mail” option and click Continue.

 Once done you will be presented with the vertically split Gmail Offline interface which is clean, unobstructed and ad free.
 You can notice how the UI occupies the entire browser screen with only the information relevant to your emails.
-One of the greatest advantage is the low memory usage. for me it’s around 50 MB.
+One of the greatest advantages is the low memory usage.
+For me, it’s around 50 MB.

 Switching Gmail accounts is also very easy and is switched within the existing UI without opening a new tab.

-If you have ever used the Gmail app on a iPad you will be surprise to see the eerie similarity with the Gmail Offline UI.
+If you have ever used the Gmail app on an iPad you will be surprised to see the eerie similarity with the Gmail Offline UI.
 Currently Gmail Offline does not work smoothly with IE.